kranthi129-ou/FreightFlow-360-Project/readme.md

 ### Public Website

 FreightFlow 360 includes a public-facing logistics website experience.
-The public side is designed to look like a modern freight platform, with pages and navigation for:
+This side of the app gives the project a company-style feel and includes pages such as:

 - Home
 - Shippers